jrosen48/utk-homepage/content/post/2020-04-08-data-science-in-education-using-r-by-and-beyond-the-numbers.md

 ### The rendered book

 We "rendered"" (and have continuously updated) the book as a website via [bookdown](https://bookdown.org/) and, to submit to the publisher, as a number of Word documents, also (mostly) via bookdown.
-Not to dish on Microsoft Word, but I believe it was the only software we used that was *not* open-source^[In addition, the [{dataedu}](https://github.com/data-edu/dataedu) R package accompanying the book and the book itself are open-source)].
+Not to dish on Microsoft Word, but I believe it was the only software we used that was *not* open-source; R, RStudio, git/GitHub ^[In addition, the [{dataedu}](https://github.com/data-edu/dataedu) R package accompanying the book and the book itself are open-source].

 - The book has **20** chapters (check them out: http://datascienceineducation.com/)